elastic/elasticsearch-php/docs/reference/index.md

 # {{es}} PHP client overview [overview]

-{{es}} PHP client is designed to be a low-level client.
-All methods closely match the REST API and the method structure of other language clients as well.
-For example, Ruby, Python, and so on.
-This makes it easier to get started with a client and seamlessly switch from one language to another with minimal effort.
+The {{es}} PHP client is designed to be a low-level client.
+All methods closely match the REST API and the method structure of other language clients.
+This makes it easier to get started with a client and switch from one language to another.

 It provides a response-handling layer that makes it easier to access HTTP responses in different formats.
 The PSR-18 HTTP response can be accessed as a PHP array, object, or a raw string.
 For more details, refer to [blog post for {{es}} PHP client](https://www.elastic.co/blog/introducing-the-new-php-client-for-elasticsearch-8).
 Additionally, the client provides helpers to map an ES|QL result directly to a PHP object.
 For more information, refer to [map php result to an object](https://www.elastic.co/search-labs/blog/esql-php-map-object-class).